Physical Therapy Doctoral Program: How to Apply and What to Expect

-The Doctor of Physical Therapy (DPT) program at Southwest Baptist University, fully accredited by CAPTE, prepares you for your career as a physical therapist.
+The Doctor of Physical Therapy (DPT) degree program at Southwest Baptist University, fully accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), prepares you for your career as a physical therapist.

 If you are finishing/have completed an undergraduate degree and are ready to take the next step toward your Doctor of Physical Therapy degree, use the link below to learn more about the admissions process, cost, and financial aid for SBU's DPT program.